dundalek/closh/README.md

 #### Stage 2

 Implement essential functionality needed for daily use by early adopters.
-[IN PROGRESS]
+[COMPLETED]

 #### Stage 3

 Add additional features users expect from a shell.
 Then fix bugs and stabilize through continuous daily use.
+[IN PROGRESS]

 - [ ] [REPL server](https://github.com/dundalek/closh/issues/55)
 - [ ] Readline improvements